When do babies drop to one nap?

 - Your baby doesn’t fall asleep during morning car rides anymore.

 - Your baby takes longer than 30 minutes to fall asleep if you put them down in the morning.
+Or has a very short nap in the morning or evening.

 - If your baby naps during the day, they take longer than 30 minutes to fall asleep at night or don't seem tired in the evening.